huggingface/blog/setfit.md

 <h5>Table 1: RAFT performance leaderboard as of September 2022</h5>

-On non-few-shot datasets, SetFit shows robustness across a variety of tasks.
-It outperforms PERFECT, T-FEW 3 billion, ADAPET and vanilla transformers, on most tasks on sentiment, emotion, counterfactual, and unwanted language classification tasks at very few (n=8) and few (n=64) -shot learning scenarios.
+On other datasets, SetFit shows robustness across a variety of tasks (Table 2).
+It outperforms PERFECT, T-Few 3 billion, ADAPET and fine-tuned vanilla transformers, on many tasks on sentiment, emotion, counterfactual, and unwanted language classification tasks at very few (n=8) and few (n=64) - shot learning scenarios.

 | Method | SST-5 | AmazonCF | SentEval | Emotion | EnronSpam | AGNews | Average |